Centritide/ofs-achievements/README.md

 - record scores for user (s3, event, and s2 scores) in a database
 - display scores for a user
 - it works
+- at any time i can say i have 300 eggs day only and no one can dispute it

 ## future features (?)
 - added to OFS